-- Letter to John Cornyn re: Federal Research Public Access Act of 2006 (FRPAA)
+- An Open Letter to the Higher Education Community re: Senate Bill 2695, the Federal Research Public Access Act of 2006 (FRPAA)

 - The Federal Research Public Access Act of 2006 (Cornyn-Lieberman): Frequently Asked Questions